Pixelsavvy72/react-o-dex-7200/README.md

 <h2>Welcome To The Future!</h2>
 The React-0-Dex i7200 is the perfect tool for today's busy professional.
 Featuring a bright liquid crystal display (LCD), convenient and easy to use forms, and large, colorful buttons, the React-0-Dex i7200 is built with form and functionality in mind.
 Works in all of todays major browser such as Netscape or AOL&ast;, the i7200 is always at your fingertips.
 Order today, and receive a free pat on the back! &ast;&ast;

-&ast; The i7200 probably won't actually work in Netscape or AOL.
+&ast; The i7200 probably won't actually work in Netscape or AOL. <br />
 &ast; While supplies last!

 Functionality